N1kYan/ReinforcementLearning/DDPG/README.md

 <li>ActionNoise.py: Noise which is added to the chosen action</li></ul>

 <h4> Brief introduction to DDPG</h4>
 DDPG is an reinforcement learning algorithm which combines the approaches of DPG and DQN.
 It is a model-free and off-policy algorithm and uses actor-critic methods with a deterministic target policy and deep Q-Learning.
 The critic is updated with the Bellman Equation with TD-error and the actor is updated using the DPG theorem.
-The replay buffer is used to sample random mini-batches to ensure independently and identically distributed date which are decorrelated.
-The target network is constrained to slow changes which greatly imporve stability.
+The replay buffer is used to sample random mini-batches to ensure independently and identically distributed data which are decorrelated.
+The target network is constrained to slow changes what greatly improves stability.

 <h4>Starting DDPG</h4>
 1. Activating the virtual environment via <br/>